Margaret Stohl

-Margaret Stohl (/stoʊl/; born 1967) is an American novelist.
-She is the author of 14 novels, as well as 5 volumes of comics and several video games.
-She lives in Santa Monica, California.
+Margaret Stohl (/stoʊl/) is an American writer.
+She is the author of 14 novels, as well as five volumes of comics and several video games.

 Early life and education

-Margaret Stohl was born in Pasadena, California, 1967.

-A graduate of Amherst College, where she won the Knox Prize for English Literature, Stohl earned a master's degree in English from Stanford University and pursued, but did not complete, a doctorate in American Studies at Yale University.
+Margaret Stohl is a graduate of Amherst College, where she won the Knox Prize for English Literature, Stohl earned a master's degree in English from Stanford University and pursued, but did not complete, a doctorate in American Studies at Yale University.
 Stohl was a teaching assistant in Romantic Poetry at Stanford and in Film Studies at Yale.
 She attended the Creative Writing program of the University of East Anglia, where she was mentored by the Scottish poet George MacBeth.

 Writing career

 Novels

 Stohl is best known as the co-author, along with her friend Kami Garcia, of the "Caster Chronicles" book series, starting with Beautiful Creatures.
 The series, consisting of four books, two spin off books, and a novella collection, is generally classified as contemporary young adult fantasy, with particular interest for teens.
 It is set in the fictional small town of Gatlin, South Carolina in the Southern United States, and deals with a group of townspeople, friends, witches (called "Casters" in the books), and numerous other magical creatures.

 Beautiful Creatures debuted on the New York Times Best Seller List and quickly became an international bestseller, published in 39 countries and translated into 28 languages.
-It was made into the 2013 film Beautiful Creatures. which featured an all-star cast including Alden Ehrenreich as well as Emmy Rossum, Alice Englert, Jeremy Irons, Emma Thompson, Viola Davis, Zoe Deutch, Rachel Brosnahan and Thomas Mann.
+It was made into the 2013 film Beautiful Creatures, the cast of which included Alden Ehrenreich, Emmy Rossum, Alice Englert, Jeremy Irons, Emma Thompson, Viola Davis, Zoe Deutch, Rachel Brosnahan and Thomas Mann.
 The film adaptation was written and directed by Richard LaGravenese.
-Both the books and the film adaptation have found wide audiences.

 Her sci-fi duology the Icons Series is in development at Alcon Entertainment, the company behind the Beautiful Creatures feature film.

 In April 2017, Stohl released her eleventh YA novel, Royce Rolls, a satirical look at Los Angeles' celebrity culture.
 The book was published by Disney's Freeform Press, and released with a trailer lampooning a reality television family.

 In 2018 and 2019, Stohl collaborated with her former husband Lewis Peterson on her first two middle-grade novels, Cats Vs. Robots: This is War and Cats Vs. Robots: Now With Fleas.
 Both books were illustrated by their child, Kay Peterson, a student at Maryland Institute College of Art.
+In 2022, the first Cats vs. Robots was banned from elementary school libraries in Independence, Missouri for featuring a non-binary character.
+The ban drew an angry response from some parents.

 Stohl subsequently released the Little Women re-telling Jo And Laurie, co-written with Melissa de la Cruz, in spring 2020.